lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

 {% include figure.html
    src="/assets/images/posts/cv/segmentation/2021-07-16-segmentation_12_0.png.jpg"
-   alt="The figure displays three binary images, in which the geometric shapes are filled with the color black, and the background is shown in white." figcaption="Figure 3.
-Binary filling of the borders previously extracted." %}
+   alt="The figure displays three binary images, in which the geometric shapes are filled with the color black, and the background is shown in white." caption="Binary filling of the borders previously extracted." %}

 Notice we used the color map `gray_r`, indicating objects were filled with the value `1` while the background is represented with the value `0`.
 As each object is now represented by a distinct connected component, we can extract properties using functions in the `skimage.measure` module: